kateolmstead/javascript-sdk/README.md

             </td>
             <td>2nd</td>
             <td>
-                In this case, we want to thank the player for coming back and incentivize these lapsed players to continue doing so.
+                In this case, we want to thank the user for coming back and incentivize these lapsed users to continue doing so.
 We might offer them <strong>10 MonsterBucks</strong> to increase their engagement and loyalty.
             </td>
         </tr>
         <tr>
             <td>
-                Default - players who don't fall into either segment.
+                Default - users who don't fall into either segment.
             </td>
             <td>3rd</td>
             <td>
-                In this case, we can offer a special item to them for returning to the grame.
+                In this case, we can offer a special item to them for returning to the app.
             </td>
         </tr>
     </tbody>